itesdahl/RIFF/README.md

-# The RIFF 600/900 and 900w DIY 3D printer
+# The RIFF 600/900 DIY 3D printer
 ![CRIFF 600](RIFF600.jpg)

 You'll find the Youtube build series for the RIFF 600 here https://www.youtube.com/playlist?list=PLHk1C7nPAl80ZWU28OD7yWof3j6T3yG72
 You can also find the published STLs on: https://www.printables.com/model/1291703-the-riff-large-3d-printer

-This is a 300x600 (RIFF 600) or 300x900 (RIFF 900/900w) size DIY printer that can be built without spending a fortune.
+This is a 300x600 (RIFF 600) or 300x900 (RIFF 900) size DIY printer that can be built without spending a fortune.

 The upcoming RIFF 900w is a slightly wider/taller version with more room for modifications on the x-axis.
 The build plate is the same size as the RIFF 900.
 The details about the 900w will be published later, but it is basically using wider extrusions for x (frame and gantry) and different cover plates and skirts.
 It is also using 370mm extrusions on Z.